MeLikeyCode/SampleCode/README.md

 This class represents a sprite sheet.
 A sprite sheet is a sheet of paper with many little images that are all part of a single animation.
 This is how graphics for 2d games are usually packaged.
 This class allows easily extracting certain frames from a sprite sheet.

 ### Animation
-This class is very similar to Sprite, and serves the same purpose, except it reprsents a *single* animation.
+This class is very similar to Sprite, and serves the same purpose, except it represents a *single* animation.
 My eventual goal is to reimplement Sprite to use a bunch of Animation objects.

 ### PlayingAnimationInfo
 A *very* simple class that represents some information about a currently playing animation such as its name, frames per second, etc...

 ### EntitySprite
-This is an abstract class that basically defines the interface an Entity (another class that is part of my game engine - an Entity is basically anything that can go in a Map) from something that can "visualize" it.
+This is an abstract class that basically defines the interface an Entity (another class that is part of my game engine - an Entity is basically anything that can go in a Map) expects from something that can "visualize" it.
 Concrete EntitySprites need to provide functionality such as setFacingAngle(), playAnimation("run"), etc...

 ### TopDownSprite
-A concrete EntitySprite that makes it very easy to create animation from top down graphics.
+A concrete EntitySprite that makes it very easy to create animation from "top down" graphics.

 ### AngledSprite
 A concrete EntitySprite that makes it very easy to create animations from "angled" graphics (anythin that isn't purely top down basically).